snormore/owned-ref-cell/README.md

 ## Documentation

-For more detailed documentation, run the following command to generate docs and view them in your browser:
+Find more detailed documentation [here](https://snormore.github.io/owned-ref-cell), or run the following command to generate docs and view them in your browser:

 ```bash
 cargo doc --open